 Research focuses on health technology R&D projects with the objective of commercializing new solutions for health care professionals.
 The common denominator of the projects is to support the planning of diagnosis and treatment in general serious diseases.

 Our goal is to build growth paths from these new openings alongside the current products of the Revenio Group.

 Asthma is the most common chronic disease in children

-More than 300 million people suffer from it.
-In Finland, 9.4 % of the population has asthma.
+More than 300 million people globally suffer from asthma.
 Diagnosing asthma can be difficult, particularly in children.
 One in five children have asthma-like symptoms, and one in ten is diagnosed with asthma.